4HG - For His Glory

 Before coming to Saint Brigid in September 2013, he served as director of music at Our Lady of Perpetual Help in Camden, South Carolina, from 1993 to 2013.
 He became involved with the Church Music Association of America in 2006 and has never looked back, attending Sacred Music Colloquia XIX-XXI and XXV, as well as chant workshops in various places.
 Saint Brigid hosted Southeastern Sacred Music Workshop III in July 2017.

 Since he became director of music, the Choir of Saint Brigid has sung a number of archdiocesan events, including the closing Mass at the 2014 Eucharistic Congress and the archbishop’s annual 50/60 Anniversary Mass (2014 to present), as well as the 2016 recognition Mass for the Atlanta Archdiocesan Council of Catholic Women.
-Sursum Corda sang the dedication Mass for the new Columbarium (August 2016) and the Mass of thanksgiving of Rev. Bryan Kuhr, which included works by Heinrich Isaac and Orlando di Lasso as well as Mass VIII and the Communion Quod dico vobis in tenebris with four-part men’s schola.
+Sursum Corda sang the dedication Mass for the new Columbarium (August 2016) and the Masses of thanksgiving of Rev. Bryan Kuhr (2017) and Rev. Robbie Cotta (2021).
 In addition to directing the Choir of Saint Brigid and Sursum Corda¸ he sits in from time to time with 4HG (For His Glory) and Journey of Praise.

 Assistant Director of Music